XiaotianTang3/Coding_Sample/README.md

 (3) A Slider: To select a specific hour or time range.

 The Shiny dashboard will generate the Top Alert Locations:
 Displays the top 10 alert locations in Chicago for the selected type, subtype, and hour/time range.

+## Notice
+*To make this app work, make sure you are in the working directory, then type $shiny run --reaload top_alerts_map_byhour/app.py in the terminal.
+Cope paste the IP address to your own browser if the app doesn't automatically load.*